NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/Convert-to-Julian-Day-In-R.md

 day, instead of an annual count of 365 or 366 days.
 </div>

-Including a Julian day variable in your data set can be very useful when comparing data across years, when plotting data, and when matching your data with other types of data that include Julian day.
+Including a Julian day variable in your dataset can be very useful when comparing data across years, when plotting data, and when matching your data with other types of data that include Julian day.

 ## Load the Data
-Load this data set that we will use to convert a date into a year day or Julian day.
+Load this dataset that we will use to convert a date into a year day or Julian day.

 Notice the date is read in as a character and must first be converted to a Date